cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 This section provides policies that help reduce security risks related to integrating M365 guest users.
 A guest user is a specific type of external user who belongs to a separate organization but can access files, meetings, Teams, and other data in the target tenant.
 It is common to invite guest users to a tenant for cross-agency collaboration purposes.

 #### MS.ENTRAID.8.1v1
-Guest users SHOULD have limited or restricted access to Azure AD directory objects.
+Guest users SHOULD have limited or restricted access to Microsoft Entra directory objects.

 <!--Policy: MS.ENTRAID.8.1v1; Criticality: SHOULD -->
 - _Rationale:_ Limiting the amount of object information available to guest users in the tenant, reduces malicious reconnaissance exposure, should a guest account become compromised or be created by an adversary.